rafzi/hacklib/README.md

 Hacklib is a C++ library for building applications that run as a shared library in another application.
 It provides general purpose functionality like pattern scanning, hooking and laying out foreign classes.
 Additionally it contains some D3D drawing facilities and a high performance 3D-capable transparent overlay.

+Every component in this project can target 32-bit x86 Windows and most of it targets 64-bit x86_64 Windows aswell.
+Some stuff should work on every platform that has a modern C++ compiler.

+## Example projects ##

+This repository contains a couple simple examples already:

+* `injector`: A command line application to inject shared libraries into processes.
+This is the tool to get your projects into target applications.
+* `disableGfx`: A simple project that may be able to double your FPS in D3D9 games.
+But at what cost?
+* `veh_benchmark`: Comparison of VEH hooking implementations.

+Bigger examples are located in separate repositories:

+* [hacklib_csgo](https://bitbucket.org/rafzi/hacklib_csgo): A minimal example for a real-world target Counter-Strike: Global Offensive.
+* [hacklib_gw2](https://bitbucket.org/rafzi/hacklib_gw2): Graphical information gathering tool for Guild Wars 2.
+* [hacklib_bf](https://bitbucket.org/rafzi/hacklib_bf): A game hack for the Battlefield series.

 ## Features ##

 ### Main.h ###